ddterm/gnome-shell-extension-ddterm/docs/Test.md

     tox [--sitepackages] -e pytest -- [--package=path] <other-options...>

-Before running tests, you need to [build the extension package](/docs/BUILD.md).
+Before running tests, you need to [build the extension package].

+[build the extension package]: /docs/BUILD.md

 You either have to specify the path to the built package: